nratliff37/Stat-Chat/README.md

-# StatChat DB
+# StatChat

-StatChat DB is a full-stack web application that allows users to query Major League Baseball (MLB) data using natural language.
+StatChat is a full-stack web application that allows users to query Major League Baseball (MLB) data using natural language.
 It supports both SQL and MongoDB backends and uses OpenAI's GPT-4o model to convert natural language into executable queries.

 ---